ZeroOctave/ZeroOctave-Project-Basket/README.md

-# Full-Stack-Web-Development-Projects
+# Full-Stack-Projects
-This repository contains begginer level web development projects containg backend and databases.
+This repository contains web development projects containg backend and databases.
 ## Documentation in progress